Immuno Profile: Staying healthy in space

 Not only do white blood cells fight infections, but they also attack cancerous cells within our bodies.
 They are created by bone marrow, the spongy tissue inside bones.
 Space-related changes in bone marrow function are being investigated by another Canadian study called MARROW.

-Immuno Profile's data collection phase will run from to .
+Immuno Profile's data collection phase is scheduled to begin in .

 - Dr. Chen Wang, Sinai Health System, University of Toronto